Stable Linear System Identification with Prior Knowledge by Riemannian Sequential Quadratic Optimization

 \section{Conclusion and future work}

-We developed the prediction error method that ensures the stability of the system and meets with the prior knowledge.
-We formulate the method by using \RNLO{}, a class of the nonlinear optimization on a Riemannian manifold.
-We also proposed \eRSQO{}, a novel improvement of \RSQO{} to solve \RNLO{}, and prove its global convergence property under weaker assumptions than \RSQO{}.
-Numerical experiments declare the effectiveness of \eRSQO{} and our \RNLO{} formulation in terms of the stability of the system, prior knowledge, and the approximation of the eigenvalue distribution compared to \RSQO{} and Euclidean or unconstrained formulations.
+We developed a prediction error method that ensures the stability of a linear system and meets with the prior knowledge.
+The method employs \RNLO{}, a class of the nonlinear optimization on a Riemannian manifold.
+For solving this \RNLO{}, we proposed to use \RSQO{}.
+Numerical experiments with comparisons declare the effectiveness of our \RNLO{} formulation in terms of the stability of the system and prior knowledge together with the superiority of \RSQO{}.

-In closing, we discuss future directions for more sophisticated identifications. \begin{enumerate} \item One possible direction is to improve \eRSQO{} furthermore so that \cref{assu:exitelasticmode} is mitigated. \item An initial point generally affects numerical results in nonlinear optimization.
-Hence, a proposal for the selection of a good initial point would be beneficial. \end{enumerate}